Assessing the Educational Progress of Deaf Children and Young People

 Are you a professional working with deaf children to improve their educational outcomes?
 Do you want better ways of assessing and monitoring the progress of deaf children?

-Whether you are working with deaf children from early years to end of key stage 4, this workshop will make you aware of the range of assessments that can be used to effectively monitor the progress of deaf children and young people.
+If you are working with deaf children from the early years up to the end of key stage 4, this workshop will make you aware of the range of assessments that can be used to effectively monitor their progress.

 - Key principles of good assessments